microsoft/qsharp-compiler/examples/QIR/Simulation/TraceSimulator/README.md

 Implementation of the `IRuntimeDriver` interface is straightforward.
 Qubit management is delegated to the respective `QubitManager` functions, while result management compares or hands out either of two `Result` values.
-The `Result` type is defined as a pointer to an undefined type in [CoreTypes.hpp](https://github.com/microsoft/qsharp-runtime/blob/main/src/Qir/Runtime/public/CoreTypes.hpp), allowing for backends to define custom result types.
+The `Result` type is defined as a pointer to an undefined type in "CoreTypes.hpp", allowing for backends to define custom result types.
 Here, we use the raw pointer type with different numeric values for each result:

 ```cpp